IdanBanani/Home-tasks-writeups/WebpageScraper/README.md

 ---------------------
 ## TODO:
 - Can we benefit from inheritance (OOP) in this case?
-- How would you give the "requests sender function" access to the session object in a smart way? (sharing a datastructure without using global variable / class attribute)
+- How would you give the "requests sender function" access to the session object in a smarter way? (sharing a datastructure without using global variable / class attribute)
 - Is it possible here to seperate the API from the implementation?
-- Would you seperate the generic "utilities" from the specific "Wikipedia"/"Animals page parser" code?
+- Look for remaining places where we can seperate generic "utilities" from the specific "Wikipedia"/"Animals page parser" code (for future code-reuse)

 ## Testing
-Pytest might don't work properly with async code.
+Pytest might won't work properly with async code.
 * pytest-asyncio (v0.16.0)

 ## Optimizations
 * grequests - too old/unstable but seems to be a "quick and dirty" solution
-* multiprocessing.apply_async / or equivalent from the more recommended: concurrent.futures.ProcessPoolExecutor() () - [Documentation](https://docs.python.org/3/library/multiprocessing.html), [StackOverflow thread](https://stackoverflow.com/questions/8533318/multiprocessing-pool-when-to-use-apply-apply-async-or-map) - seems to solve the constraint of having to change the whole code in order to work asynchronously.
+* multiprocessing.apply_async / or equivalent from the more recommended: concurrent.futures.ProcessPoolExecutor() - [Documentation](https://docs.python.org/3/library/multiprocessing.html), [StackOverflow thread](https://stackoverflow.com/questions/8533318/multiprocessing-pool-when-to-use-apply-apply-async-or-map) - seems to solve the constraint of having to change the whole code in order to work asynchronously.
 * aiohttp - used here as an async http requests library
 * aiofiles - used here as an async File I/O operation library
 * uvloop - using it's event-loop instead of asyncio's main_loop (more suitable for production environment) [Doesn't support Windows!]
 * aiomultiprocess (v0.9.0) - ?
 * [unsync - Unsynchronize asyncio by using an ambient event loop, or executing in separate threads or processes.](https://github.com/alex-sherman/unsync/)

-## Reducing boilerplate code / Doing it easier & faster
+## Reducing boilerplate code / Doing it easier & faster and maybe even give better performance
 * Trio
 * AnyIO
 * Fastapi (while probabely having to run it as a **web server app** due to the "routing requests" API mechanism)
 * [Example for using wikipediaapi library + grequests](https://github.com/DanOren/Web_Scraping_Project_ITC/blob/main/URL_scraper.py)
-*
 ## Trade-offs

-Aiomultiprocess:
+The aiomultiprocess pitch:
 ![image](https://user-images.githubusercontent.com/26879273/145200762-d4ac346c-a7d0-4fa1-8979-0f34eb351f82.png)